-Those portions of the plans addressing local emergency response capabilities were developed by Miami-Dade Emergency Management, in a joint effort with the Florida Division of Emergency Management with input from those agencies with hazardous materials emergency responsibilities.
+Those portions of the plans addressing local emergency response capabilities were developed by the Miami-Dade County Office of Emergency Management, in a joint effort with the Florida Division of Emergency Management with input from those agencies with hazardous materials emergency responsibilities.
 Site-specific portions of the plans were developed by emergency management planners with the cooperation of affected facility owners and operators.
-The Director Miami-Dade Emergency Management (MDEM) has overall responsibility for the development of the plans and assuring the Board of County Commissioners that prompt and effective protective measures can and will be taken in the event of an emergency involving the release or spill of hazardous materials.
+The Director of the Miami-Dade County Office of Emergency Management (MD OEM) has overall responsibility for the development of the plans and assuring the Board of County Commissioners that prompt and effective protective measures can and will be taken in the event of an emergency involving the release or spill of hazardous materials.

 The plans will be reviewed and updated annually.
-Plan revisions will reflect changes in implementing procedures, improved emergency preparedness capabilities, deficiencies identified in drills and exercises, etc. Plan revisions will be identified and maintained by Miami-Dade Emergency Management.
-The Miami-Dade Emergency Management Director will certify the plan to be current annually.
+Plan revisions will reflect changes in implementing procedures, improved emergency preparedness capabilities, deficiencies identified in drills and exercises, etc. Plan revisions will be identified and maintained by the Miami-Dade County Office of Emergency Management.
+The Director will certify the plan to be current annually.
 The plans will be adopted by the appropriate County officials in accordance with procedures governing local plan adoption.